Daphne Gollan: Biography

 Gollan was born in Birmingham, in England, and was the youngest child of Marjorie Emmeline, née Gold, and Montague Morris who worked as a munitions worker.
-The family immigrated to Australia in the 1920s where they settled in Sydney where they experienced difficult times during the Great Depression which saw both her father and her siblings loose their jobs and her mother dying of cancer in 1930.
+The family immigrated to Australia in the 1920s where they settled in Sydney where they experienced difficult times during the Great Depression which saw both her father and her siblings lose their jobs and her mother dying of cancer in 1930.
 Also during this period, Gollan and her brother both suffered with tuberculosis in 1934.
 Gollan would later state that growing up in the Depression "radicalized [her] for life".

 Recognised for her intelligence, Gollan was sent to a nearby Catholic school as a weekly boarder where, still a child, she was expelled for her disbelief in Transubstantiation; a view likely influenced by her father who followed humanist socialism.
 Later, around the age of 12, she was awarded a bursary to Sydney Girls High School.

 In 1937, after completing school, Gollan studied English, history and philosophy at the University of Sydney and graduated with a Bachelor of Arts in 1941.
 During her studies she worked as a library assistant at the Mitchell Library.

 In 1941 Gollan joined the Communist Party of Australia and was a founding member and secretary of the National Youth Parliament.

 On 10 May 1941 Gollan married Robin Gollan, who was a school teacher and fellow communist and they had a child together, Klim, before he left for war service in World War II.
 They also later had a daughter named Kathy.
 During the war the Communist Party was declared illegal and members began to use pseudonyms to hide their involvement and, wanting their names to be memorable, Gollan adopted the distinctive "Cleopatra Sweatfigure".

 Bwtween 1945 and 1947 Gollan worked as a librarian for the Federated Ironworkers’ Association within their research department and, as a part of this role, was one of the transcription stenographers for legal proceeding about the Balmain ironworker's strike, led by Nick Origlass, in 1945.
 She would later write extensively about this strike, and her views on it, in the journal Labour History (1972).

 In 1950 Gollan moved with her husband to England where he was completing his doctoral thesis and the London School of Economics and, on their return to Australia, they settled in Canberra as he had accepted a position at the Australian National University (ANU).
 This was considered to be a risky choice for her husband due to his connection to her as a communist.